The Art of Restocking

 3. Two Steps Instead of One

 A simple review step transformed our replenishment accuracy.
-Instead of asking brands to submit quantities blind, we now show them a focused view of just their declared items - no more hunting through endless product catalogs.
+Instead of asking brands to submit quantities blind, we now show them a focused view of just their declared items, so they can double-check that everything is as expected.

 Wireframes make it easy to explain to stakeholders.